FlamingWater35/EasyMTL/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/FlamingWater35/EasyMTL)](https://github.com/FlamingWater35/EasyMTL/releases)

-Translate your e-books effortlessly using powerful cloud and local AI models.
+Translate your e-books effortlessly using powerful cloud and local AI models while preserving the book's structure and images.

-EasyMTL is a tool designed to quickly and accurately translate EPUB files.
-It preserves the book's structure, including images.

 > **Important**: Slight manual editing might be needed to ensure a complete translation.
-As AI can make mistakes, this app features a proofreading tool that is recommended to run in order to maintain high-quality translations.
-The proofreading tool is optimized to specially target languages using non-English characters.
-Translating from other languages is not recommended because AI models might leave a few untranslated phrases in the book, which is complex to detect.
+As AI can make mistakes, this app features a proofreading tool that is recommended to run in order to make high-quality translations.
+The proofreading tool is optimized for languages using non-English characters.

 ## ✨ Features

 - **Dual Translation Engines**:
-  - **Cloud**: Utilizes powerful Gemini models (for example, Gemini 2.5 Pro) via API for high-quality translations.
+  - **Cloud**: Utilizes powerful Gemini models (for example, Gemini 2.5 Flash) via API for high-quality translations.
   - **Local**: Can also run translations completely offline using models like Gemma 3 and Mistral on your own hardware.

 - **Built-in EPUB Tools**: